rodrimati1992/type_level/type_level_values/docs/appendix_functions.md

 # Sequencing

-Sequences are tuples or type-level-lists where every element implements TypeFn_ and the result of evaluating every function if fed to the next function.
+Sequences are tuples or type-level-lists where every element implements TypeFn_ and the return value of every function is fed to the next function.

 ### Example 1